ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 This helper was designed to configure a single OpenFlow network domain.
 All switches will be connected to all controllers on the same domain.
-If you want to configure separated OpenFlow domains on your network topology (with their
-    individual switches and controllers) so you may need to use a different instance of this helper for each domain.
-In this case, don't forget to use the ``SetAddressBase()`` method to change the IP network address of the other helper instances, in order to avoid IP conflicts.
+If you want to configure separated OpenFlow domains on your network topology (with their individual switches and controllers) so you may need to use a different instance of this helper for each domain.

 To configure the controller, the ``InstallController()`` method can be used to create a new learning controller application and install it into the controller